farhackxyz/farhack/README.md

 ## License

-Farcaster Kit and its website are licensed under the MIT License.
+FarHack and its website are licensed under the MIT License.